Jeff-Sutter/GettingCleaningData/codebook.md

 	(2) "ACTIVITY"
-			DESCRIPTION		: Friendly version of the activity being perfored by the subject when the measure was taken FORMAT			: TEXT
+			DESCRIPTION		: The activity being perfored by the subject when the measure was taken FORMAT			: TEXT
 			POSSIBLE VALUES	: "WALKING", "WALKING_UPSTAIRS", "WALKING_DOWNSTAIRS", "SITTING", "STANDING", "LAYING"